Updated 5 February 2019

 We’re afraid that without feelings we will be inhuman, cold, insensitive, robot-like creatures, so detached from this world that we might as well be dead.

-Unconscious Historical Memory is the recall of past events to the now moment only when required, and I find that no Emotional Memory is attached to that recall.
-The fact I can write this book with some of the information based on events that happened in the past illustrates that there is some form of access to the past.
-If my friend Phillip asked me about the time we spent together in Bangkok last year I would know that we did meet up and also, I would be able to list what attractions we visited together.
-This is a factual recollection and I would classify it as totally practical.
+Unconscious historical memory is the recall of past events only when required and no emotional memory/metadata comes with them.
+The fact I can write this book based on some of the events of my past illustrates that there access to this historical information when it is required.
+For example, if my friend Phillip asked me about the time we spent together in Bangkok last year I would know that we did meet up and also I would be able to list what attractions we visited.
+This is a recollection I would classify as totally practical.
 Not to have access to this sort of information would start to fall into the dementia category.
 However, it all gets very hazy once I move beyond the basic memory recall and my description of Bangkok would be in line with Amy’s:

 I noticed how flat and lifeless it (memory) was – like colourless slides on an antique film.

-I believe that the quieting of the mind and the lessening of the intrusion of thoughts happens first.
-It seems that as the mind stills the past and future (memory and imagination) fade and the control of emotions over so many of our attitudes and actions also diminishes leaving us free to observe life from the present moment, which is a state of natural mindfulness except the “mind” bit has been removed.
-I think it is the natural “playfulness” of the mind that results in the creation of everything we take as real and important – memories, emotions and thoughts.
-In the now moment, none of these has any true reality – they exist only in the sandpit of our imagination.
+So, in summary.
+It seems that as our identification with a self, an ego, a me – whatever you want to call it, happens the past and future (memory and imagination) fade and the control they have over so many of our attitudes and actions also diminishes leaving us free to observe life from the present moment, which is a state of natural mindfulness except the ‘mind‘ bit has been removed.
+I think it is the natural playfulness of the mind that produces ‘solid’ thoughts resulting in the creation of everything we take as real and important.
+In the now moment, none of these has any true reality as they exist only in the sandpit of our imagination.